Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 An older, calmer dog may be less likely to want to harass a rabbit compared to a young, excitable dog full of energy.
 Also, if he has a history of being trained, he'll have more impulse control than a puppy.
 However, it's also true that an older dog has more potential to harm a rabbit than a young puppy.

 With puppies (preferably under the age of 6 months), you'll need to be persistent and remind them often that rabbits aren't there to be harassed.
-While it's true that puppies when young are pretty malleable and easier to train compared to a full-grown dog whose behavior tendencies have already established, the main problem is that puppies may want to persistently play with the rabbit.
+While it's true that puppies when young are pretty malleable and easier to train compared to a full-grown dog whose behavior tendencies have already been established, the main problem is that puppies may want to persistently play with the rabbit.

 You'll therefore need to set up a controlled and safe environment and spend time training puppies from an early age to not pester the rabbit.
 Through consistency and clear rules, your pup may grow up into a dog who will accept the rabbit as almost a conspecific or a family member, rather than prey.